pdjr-signalk/signalk-notification-injector/README.md

 Changes you make will only be saved and applied when you finally click the _Submit_ button.

-The plugin configuration pane has just three entries:
+The plugin configuration pane has the following entries.

 ### FIFO path